mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 ## Basics of Graph Theory

-A graph in graph theory is represented as the tuple **`G = (E, V)`** where `E` is a set of edges and `V` is a set of vertices.
+A graph in graph theory is represented as the tuple **`G = (E, V)`** where `E` is a set of edges and `V` is a set of vertices (nodes).
 In this article, we're often going to mention the term "dependency graph".
 This is just a graph which represents the dependencies between something.
+The individual entities of the problem domain are represented with the nodes of the graph and the dependencies between them are represented with the edges.
 For example:

 ```ts
 // foo.ts